boldandbrad/dotfiles/.github/README.md

 ### Configs

+The [`config/`](../config/README.md) directory contains config files for packages and apps.
+They are symlinked to their respective locations on the system by `dotbot` as specified in [`symlinks.yaml`](../symlinks.yaml) at the repo root.

 Most packages and apps respect the
 [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html) to determine where to store configurations and data.
 This creates consistency and predictability while keeping `~/` free of clutter.

 The following XDG variables are defined in [`.zshenv`](../config/zsh/.zshenv), which is sourced before symlinking.

 | Env Variable      | Location              |
 | -                 | -                     |